omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Select the classes that will make up the facets from the dropdown menu.

 Check the "Show all available classes" box to get a sense of the data that is available for input.
+The order of your available values (from most to least frequent, or alphabetically, etc.) will not persist when you use the "Add all" button.
+Classes will rearrange themselves according to an internal order.
+The order that appears in the field on the admin side is what will appear on the public page.

 ##### **Resource template**